 Growing faster and in the right direction means embracing new approaches.
 However, managing and prioritizing the tasks associated with fresh initiatives can become a jumbled to-do list quicker than you can say “Jack Robinson.”
 An organized pipeline demands a dependable, intuitive, and productive workflow system.
 There are a lot of platforms to choose from, like Basecamp, Asana, Trello, or our preferred software – Teamwork.
 Before you lose your mojo (and your efficiency), I invite you to look at a few ways you can benefit from a project management system.

 Collaboration is best (and output is better) when a team communicates well.
 For many accounting marketers, teams rely on both linear (phone, virtual meetings) and non-linear (email, instant messaging, virtual huddles) methods of communication.
-When team or client notes live on a notepad or private document, accountability goes out the window.
-A workflow system like Teamwork can give you an edge by allowing you to take notes in an online notebook and then seamlessly transpose your notes to a task list.
-You can also adjust privacy settings and assign collaborators, but the best part is nothing gets “lost in translation.”
+When notes live on a notepad or private document, accountability goes out the window.
+A workflow system gives you an edge by allowing you to transpose your online notes to a virtual task list.
+With most programs, you can even adjust privacy settings and assign collaborators.
+The best advantage is nothing gets “lost in translation.”

 A great task management system is going to help you sleep better at night and here’s why: the most daunting part of a project is the stuff that happens on the front end – organization, delegation, and prioritization.
-Our task manager is worth its weight in gold because it helps us stay focused on the big picture when we could be tempted to get lost in the nuts and bolts.
+Our task manager is worth its weight in gold because it helps us stay focused on the big picture when we could be tempted to get lost in the weeds.
 When choosing a task manager, consider the following:

 - Is it accessible?
 Can your staff access on both desktop and mobile devices?

 - Is it self-documenting?
 Can you transpose notes to tasks?

-- Will it allow you to create sub tasks, dependent tasks and recurring tasks?
+- Will it allow you to create subtasks, dependent tasks, and recurring tasks?

 - Will it allow you to assign several people to a task or will it allow you to secure tasks?